 PhoneGap is perhaps the original alternative application framework for Android, arriving on the scene in early 2009.
-PhoneGap is open source, backed by Nitobi, who offers a mix of open source and commercial products, along with consulting and training services.
+PhoneGap is open source, backed by Adobe, who in 2011 acquired Nitobi, the firm founded by PhoneGap's creators.

 What Is PhoneGap?

 As the PhoneGap About page puts it: